deknowny/demapi/README.md

 ## Overview
 Configure request params such as text, color, size etc.
 And then download the image.
-Optionally save to dick otherwise use `image.content` for raw bytes object
+Optionally save to disk otherwise use `image.content` for raw bytes object
 ```python
 import demapi